 I turned down the offer of a Mensa membership, having passed their IQ tests.
 Was horrendously hungover when I took them, as agreeing to take the tests in the first place was the direct result of a stupendously intoxicated bet the previous night.
 I genuinely can’t remember if my score was 169 or 176.
 Or 52.
 All I know is that they deemed me to be I the top 0.04th percentile and that the results papers are more than likely hopelessly lost somewhere in the attic at my mother’s place.
 This suits me just fine.
 I am so much more than a number or a statistic.
 A friend of mine says that the very fact that I chose not to join is definite proof that I’m really not all that clever after all.
 Infallible logic which has to be admired!

 I like talking, love trying to figure people out and my favourite food is popcorn [preferably sprinkled with curry powder].
-I listen to music all the time and often use lyrics and pieces of music as inspiration for my blog posts.
-In fact, this entire blog was named after a line in a song written by the most fabulous Michelle Citrin.
 I like drinking my lactose free milk from a wine glass filled with ice-cubes.
 It’s a Breakfast At Tiffany’s thing.
-I usually have to show ID when buying alcohol.
+I always have to show ID when buying alcohol.
 Sometimes also when buying non-alcoholic cider..